Last Updated on May 5, 2021 by Red Nomad OZ

 But then we go one better.

-Neither the Kangaroo or Emu are physically able to move backwards, and that’s the quality that landed them on the Australian Coat of Arms!
+Neither the Kangaroo or Emu are physically able to move backwards, and that’s why they’re on the Australian Coat of Arms!
 Admirable, yes?

-BUT … apparently we’re the only country in the world to kill and eat the wildlife on our national Coat of Arms – and feed them as good Aussie ‘tucker’ to hapless tourists!
+BUT … apparently we’re the only country in the world to kill and eat the wildlife on our national Coat of Arms.
+Then we feed them as good Aussie ‘tucker’ to hapless tourists!

 When you consider, however, that Australia is home of the AWESOME Tim Tam, I think you’ll agree that balances out all our other food faux pas combined!!